Appealing the Leaving Certificate results

 Appeal fees in 2020 will be available on 31 January 2020 from the State Examinations Commission.

 How to apply

 If you want to appeal your examination result you must use the online Candidate Self Service Portal.
-The service will be available from 5pm on 16 August 2019.
+The service will be available in August.
 You will need your examination number and PIN to access this service.